NCAR/python-tutorial/pages/part1_2.rst

    When you print each datum in data, you'll see that each datum is a ``list`` of ``string`` values.

    We just covered a lot of Python nuances in a very little bit a code!

-So please reach out if you are confused at this step.
+   `More information on for-loops <https://book.pythontips.com/en/latest/for_-_else.html>`_ `More information on Python lists <https://docs.python.org/3/tutorial/datastructures.html#more-on-lists>`_

 2. Now, to practice list indexing, get the first, 10th, and last row in data.